RobertAndion/Discord_Music_Bot/README.txt

 This will play the entire playlist name given.
 Case sensitive.
 It will take some time to load all songs, it will print a message when it is completely done.

+.renameplaylist <current name,new name> (rpl) -----------
+This function will rename an existing playlist.
+The names must be seperated by a comma and no spaces before or after the comma.

 All the functions in fileRead are used by commands and require no command to use.

 ADMIN COMMANDS: